-University measures taken regarding the spread of COVID-19
+University measures taken regarding COVID-19

-- Operation of Masaryk University follows a university traffic-light system, whose rating is determined by the MU Crisis Board, taking into account the governmental traffic-light for the Brno-City district.
+- Operation of MU follows a university traffic-light system, whose rating is currently RED.

 On 2 September a traffic-light rating system was introduced at MU.
-The university currently has a “yellow light” rating, determined by the MU Crisis Board, taking into account the traffic-light for the Brno-City district.
+The university currently has a “red light” rating, determined by the MU Crisis Board, taking into account the traffic-light for the Brno-City district.
 University faculties, institutes, and offices may declare a higher alert level than the university-wide level or introduce stricter rules than elsewhere at the university.
 Follow the websites of individual faculties and the colour-coded signs hanging on the exteriors of MU buildings.

 On the initiative of Rector Martin Bares, Masaryk University created a volunteer network.
 With thousands of volunteers applying, we can now offer assistance in many activities and fields.